inside.ewu.edu

 Pre-requisites: admission to a Leadership degree or certificate program.

-In this course students learn the fundamentals of design thinking, explore how to use these fundamentals to accomplish change, and consider how design thinking can serve as a tool for leading change processes and initiatives.
+Covers the fundamentals of design thinking, explores how to use these fundamentals to accomplish change, and considers how design thinking can serve as a tool for leading change processes and initiatives.

 LEAD 543.
 SYSTEMS THINKING FOR LEADING CHANGE.
 4 Credits.